There are certain

 The hydration this popular skin care ingredient provides can also help to temporarily protect minor skin injuries such as cuts, scrapes, and scratches.

+As summer winds down you might be better acquainted with peeling skin—in the worst way.
 Whatever the cause, peeling skin is certainly not ideal.
-This is especially the case if you have dry, peeling, or flaking skin on your face, which can take a toll on your makeup application!
-Try using petroleum jelly to care for a peeling complexion.
+This is especially the case if you have dry, peeling, or flaking skin on your face, which can take a toll on your makeup application and overall complexion.
+Try using petroleum jelly to care for your peeling skin.

 You may be up-to-date with the latest nail trends and nail maintenance like how to take care of your cuticles, but did you know petroleum jelly can serve a role in your nail regimen?
 The AAD suggests applying petroleum jelly to your nails and cuticles in between polishes if you frequently get manicures and pedicures, as this will help prevent your nails from chipping and minimize brittleness.
 As with moisturizing the rest of your skin, you’ll get the best results when applying it to damp nails.